If you want to apply to State University of New York College of Agriculture and Technology at Cobleskill, the fee for the application is $50.

 State University of New York College of Agriculture and Technology at Cobleskill has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you're strong.

-Wondering what factors are considered by State University of New York College of Agriculture and Technology at Cobleskill during the admissions process?
+What does State University of New York College of Agriculture and Technology at Cobleskill consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor | Level |